 The Sandbar Shark

-The sandbar shark, also called the brown shark, is between 6 and 7.5 feet long and up to four hundred pounds on average.
+The sandbar shark, also called the brown shark, is between 6 and 7.5 feet long and up to 400 hundred pounds on average.
 Sandbars are more commonly spotted closer to Florida coastlines but are occasionally found in the Chesapeake.
 While these sharks pose some risk for bite injuries, most humans do not encounter them while swimming.
 The Sandbar tends to stick to depths over two hundred feet.

 Sandbar sharks are light tan to brown in color with a white underbelly.
 This species has a short, broad, round snout and a lean body.
-Sandbars are most easily identified by their pronounced intradorsal ridge and their large, high first dorsal fin starting over the pectoral fin.
+Sandbars are most easily identified by their pronounced intraoral ridge and their large, high first dorsal fin starting over the pectoral fin.
 They prefer deeper waters during the summer months and are bottom feeders.